Ar0xA/ar0xa.github.io/_posts/2015-08-28-stagefright-other-vectors.md

 And while carriers might be able to block the attack over MMS; you can't block it on a web page or email so easily.
 So while I think that the MMS pre-loading is a frightening an issue; I'm much more worried about the attack vectors of email and web browsers and the fact that it's extremely unlikely any phone older than a few months will get patched.

+tl;dr: We're pretty much fucked and this one will be around for a long time to come.